temporalio/documentation/docs-src/cli/operator/cluster/system.md

 `temporal operator cluster system`

-Use the options listed below to change this command's output.
+Use the following options to change this command's behavior.

 - [--address](/cli/cmd-options/address)